kellykindla/Amazon_Vine_Analysis/README.md

 <img width="719" alt="filtered_df" src="https://user-images.githubusercontent.com/92558842/153976396-461578c4-350b-44f1-ba19-556fd1eefef9.png">

-We further filtered this dataframe by retrieving all the rows where the number of helpful_votes divided by total_votres is equal to or greater than 50%.
+We further filtered this dataframe by retrieving all the rows where the number of helpful_votes divided by total_voters is equal to or greater than 50%.

 <img width="800" alt="top50" src="https://user-images.githubusercontent.com/92558842/153976421-40f07166-1d2f-48e8-b77e-76b3b8dfaf26.png">